AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 The **Why** of the scene lets you know why the scene is happening in the first place.
 Do you want to showcase some new Bad Guy?
 Do you want to give the characters a chance to find some new gear?
 Do you want to give one or more characters some good moments of drama?
 Do you want to tie together some ends of the story?
 Do you want to murder one or more characters, or instead introduce some new ones?
 Deciding your purpose for the scene helps you guide it, and bring it to a close when that purpose has been fulfilled.

 Finally, the **Explosion!** is my favorite part.
-Every scene in ***CC*** should start off with an explosion of some kind.
+Every scene in Cannibal Contagion should start off with an explosion of some kind.
 Now, by “explosion” I don’t necessarily mean that you have to open every scene with a literal grenade blast or anything (although that would be goddamn cool, wouldn’t it!).
 I’m talking about solid, definite, scene-starting actions.
 Perhaps the scene opens right at the moment the door to the storeroom is kicked in, and then framed in the door is the silhouette of Vera’s shotgun-wielding, blood-soaked waitress, with the rest of the characters behind her.
 Or maybe the scene opens with a close-up shot of a zombie’s head right as it explodes, and it drops away and we zoom out to see the waitress has just shot him, and they’re all standing in a bright meadow surrounded by the corpses of the dead.

 The explosion can involve a Showdown if necessary, but more often than not it is really fun to just describe the aftermath of a Showdown that was just concluded as the scene began, and then let the players take over from there.
 Instead of starting with Jian the Badass facing off against a Bad Guy, start with the moment that Jian’s sword removes said Bad Guy’s head.
 Starting a scene off with visceral gore is always lots of fun.